PostgREST/postgrest/docs/references/configuration.rst

       log-level = "info"

       # All the above plus events for development purposes are logged
+      # Logs connection pool events and the schema cache parsing time
       log-level = "debug"

   Because currently there's no buffering for logging, the levels with minimal logging(``crit/error``) will increase throughput.